thelogical/kops-autoscaling/README.md

 # Introduction

 This repository will helps automate creation of new k8 clusters and install the dependencies to make it auto scalable on demand.
 This is tested on AWS environment.
-By default the clusters will have Spot instances which can be used to test the environment.
+By default the clusters will have Spot instances which can be used to test the environment.<br>
-Remove *maxPrice* in the generated yaml to create on-Demand instances.
+Remove *maxPrice* in the generated yaml to create on-Demand instances.<br>
+To get the latest release of [metric-server](https://github.com/kubernetes-sigs/metrics-server) and [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) visit their github page.

 ### Requirments